At first, happy new year 2019 to you all!

 Use this property configure how long do you it checks idle time since StartTime.
 Example, you want configure it check idle time from 8am to 5pm, configure STARTTIMEMINUTES as 480, DURATIONMINUTES 540.
 Default is 1440

-You can use PowerShell calculate this values as well, example
+You can use PowerShell calculate these values as well, for example :

 Default is False, if set it to True, it will detect locked status, and it will not do anything if user locked the machine.
 But if user locked the machine after idle notification appears and didn’t choose OK, it will still log off the user.

 Default is False.
 If set it to True, it will detect if PowerPoint SlidesShow is on, it will not anything.
 However, if user start SlideShow after notification appear and didn’t choose OK, it will still log off the user.
 Set it to False if you don’t want the dectection